-Israel and the Obama Administration disagreed over the JCPOA-Prime Minister Benjamin Netanyahu called it a "historic mistake," and, in September 2017 and in March 2018, he reportedly urged President Trump to seek to renegotiate it or to terminate U.S. participation in it.
-Netanyahu's policy preference was adopted when the Trump Administration exited the JCPOA on May 8, 2018.
-Israel retains the option of a military strike on Iran's nuclear facilities should Iran responds to the U.S. exit by resuming the nuclear activities prohibited or limited by the JCPOA.
+Israel and the Obama Administration disagreed over the JCPOA-Prime Minister Benjamin Netanyahu called it a "historic mistake."
+Netanyahu's policy preference was adopted when the Trump Administration exited the JCPOA.
+Israel retains the option of a military strike on Iran's nuclear facilities should Iran responds to the U.S. exit by resuming the nuclear activities restricted by the JCPOA.
+In 2019, Israel has also admitted to conducting strikes in Lebanon, and it reportedly struck targets in Iraq as well, related to alleged Iranian attempts to provide its allies with increasingly precise missiles, rockets and drones.